Dear John – I love what you and your team do. Have you heard product Y? Can I get your opinion on it?

 What’s that music at 1:36 in your video?

-All music featured in our videos is fully-licensed but we don’t publish the details of each track used.
-We hope instead that viewers will dig into the review music playlists (Spotify, Tidal, Qobuz) listed in the description box below each video.
+All music featured in our videos is fully-licensed and is, since the end of 2019, featured in the review music playlists (Spotify, Tidal, Qobuz) listed in the description box below each video.